robotframework/robotframework-RFCP-syllabus/Chapter_5_Exploring_Advanced_Constructs.md

 ### 5.1.6 Built-In Variables

 > [!IMPORTANT]
-> LXX Recall that Robot Framework provides access to execution information via Built-In variables (K1)
+> LO-XX Recall that Robot Framework provides access to execution information via Built-In variables (K1)

 Robot Framework has a set of built-in variables that can be used in test cases, keywords, and other places.
 Some examples are: